- 2 positions available

 - Provide comprehensive career-counseling services, with specialized strategies to help students select a career and/or a major.

-- Provide short-term counseling services to students in crisis and utilize community referrals when necessary.
+- Provide short-term counseling services to students in crisis and short-term counseling and/or case management of students referred to counseling.
+Utilizes internal and external community resources and make appropriate referrals as necessary.

 - Provide campus leadership in resolving student issues and initiating programs and practices that contribute to student success.